QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Colliders</summary>

 Colliders are used to check if our game object is colliding with another object.
 You will define a collider covering your game object (up to you, whether only touching the bust is considered as colliding=more efficient, etc.).
-Once you created you collider, **it will be triggered each time a game object having a Rigidbody is entering your collider**.
+Once you created your collider, **it will be triggered each time a game object having a Rigidbody is entering your collider**.

 1. **Create**: by default, the collider will fit your object, more or less according to the kind of collider you picked.
 You can click on edit collider.
 If you are zooming a lot, you will see small green dots.
 Click on them to edit your collider in one direction. **Pro tip**: use rectangular colliders for better performances <small>(ex: not a good example but, you can make one covering the bust rather than the whole player)</small>.
 2. **is trigger**
    1. if **false**, this object is solid, trigger the method `OnCollisionEnter(Collision)`.
-   2. if **true**, object are passing trough each other, trigger the method `OnTriggerEnter(Collider)`.
+   2. if **true**, objects are passing through each other, trigger the method `OnTriggerEnter(Collider)`.
 3. **Layers**
-   * by default, object may collide even if there are not on the same layer.
+   * by default, objects may collide even if there are not on the same layer.
    * You can change this behavior by tweaking the collision matrix at the end of Edit > Project Settings > Physics
 4. **Physical material**
     * it's an asset "create > Physic Material" in the project explorer
-    * you can set the every friction to 0, and set combine to minimum to disable friction.
+    * you can set every friction to 0, and set combine to "minimum" to disable friction.
     * then you can add it to a collider
 5. **Some Code** (3 ways that I used)